Portfolio choice, portfolio liquidation, and portfolio transition under drift uncertainty: Optimal portfolio choice in the Gaussian case: a tale of two routes

-which generalizes Eq. \eqref{eq:optimizer_crra2}.
-As in the one-risky-asset, the optimal strategy does not boil to the naive strategy except in the case of a logarithmic utility function (\emph{i.e.}, $\gamma = 1$).
-As in the one-risky-asset case, we have, in the multi-asset CRRA case, a blow-up phenomenon when $\gamma <1$, and we think that this type of Bayesian model should not be used in the $\gamma < 1$ case.\\
+When $\gamma \neq1$, the optimal strategy does not boil to the naive strategy However, it does in the case of a logarithmic utility function (i.e., $\gamma = 1$).
+This means that there is no learning-anticipation effect in the case of an agent with a $\log$ utility.\\

-The results presented in this paper have been obtained by using PDE methods only.
-It is noteworthy that one could have derived the same formulas by using the martingale method of Karatzas and Zhao \cite{karatzas1998bayesian}, though out of very long and cumbersome computations.
-One major advantage of the martingale method of Karatzas and Zhao over our PDE method is that there is no need of specifically considering conjugate priors in the former method.
-However the martingale method requires a model in which there are... martingales!
-And there are many problems in which martingales cannot be exhibited.
-An important example is that of optimal portfolio choice when one considers transaction costs, execution costs, and/or market impact.\\
+As in the CARA case, it is interesting to analyze the formula in the one-asset case $d=1$.
+In that case, let us denote by $\sigma$ the volatility of the risky asset and let us assume that the prior distribution for $\mu$ is $\mathcal{N}(\beta_0, \nu_0^2)$, where $\nu_0 > 0$.
+The agent following the optimal strategy invests at time $t$ a proportion of his wealth